Glourier/MICCAI2024-ZeroShotCXR/README.md

 # Vision-language models for zero-shot multi-label fine-grained classification of chest X-ray images
 + This is the repository of MICCAI 2024 Challenge: CXR-LT.
-+ Winner solution of Task3: zero-shot classification.
++ Winner solution for Task3: zero-shot classification.

 ## 1 References
 + Website of the challenge: https://bionlplab.github.io/2024_MICCAI_CXRLT/